BenjaminCyr/BenjaminCyr.github.io/_posts/2020-05-15-Photovoltaic-Effect.md

 tags:
     - Light Injection
     - Physics
-image: "/assets/images/umich_logo.png"
+image: "/assets/images/pv_preview.png"
-teaser: "/assets/images/umich_logo.png"
 ---

 As I mentioned in my previous post, some of my recent research experience has been focused on light-based injection attacks.
 The causality of the laser injection attacks on LiDAR[^1][^2][^3] are fairly straightforward, as the LiDAR devices are designed to sense light.
 In the case of Light Commands[^4], the causality is not as clear.
 I will be investigating different physical phenomena to develop a model of what is going on.
 The next phenomenon that I want to look at is the photovoltaic effect.

 Most of the information here was found in the literature for solar cell design, the most common use of photovoltaics.
-In particular, the website [pveducation.org](https://pveducation.org){:target="_blank"} gave a wealth of information on the topic, so go there to learn even more.
+In particular, the website [pveducation.org](https://pveducation.org){:target="_blank"}[^5] gave a wealth of information on the topic, so go there to learn even more.

 ## The Photovoltaic Effect
 Like the photoelectric electric effect, the photovoltaic effect occurs when light causes electrons within a material to change energy states.
 In the photoelectric effect, high energy photons cause the electrons to break free from the surface of the material altogether, but in the photovoltaic effect, the electrons only gain enough energy to jump from the valence bands to the conduction bands of a crystalline structure.
 This adds a negatively-charged electron carrier particle to the structure, and leaves behind a positively-charged carrier particle with the hole left behind.
 In most materials, the random thermal motions of the electrons means that the electron-hole pairs will recombine quickly, giving off light (as reflections) and generating no current.
 But there is a special case where it becomes more important: Doped Semiconductors.